Frequently Asked Questions

 How long do the sutures stay in after my pet's surgery?

-Procedures involving sutures require them to be removed in 10 days following the surgery.
+Procedures involving sutures require them to be removed in 10-14 days following the surgical procedure.

 Is it a good idea to let my pet have at least one litter?